mwrnd/notes/Vivado_XDMA_DDR4_Tutorial/README.md

-## Add GPIO Output for a Controllable LED
+## Add BRAM for Basic Memory Testing

 In the Diagram editor window, click **Add IP** and search for `axi bram`.
 Double-click **AXI BRAM Controller**.
 [BRAM](https://docs.xilinx.com/v/u/en-US/pg078-axi-bram-ctrl) is FPGA Fabric Memory and is useful here as a functionality check.